West Virginia's 16th Senate district

 West Virginia's 16th Senate district is one of 17 districts in the West Virginia Senate.
-It is currently represented by Democrat Hannah Geffert and Republican Patricia Rucker.
+It is currently represented by Republican Jason Barrett and Republican Patricia Rucker.
 All districts in the West Virginia Senate elect two members to staggered four-year terms.

 Geography

 District 16 covers all of Jefferson County and parts of Berkeley County at the far eastern edge of the state's Eastern Panhandle.
 Communities within the district include Martinsburg, Charles Town, Ranson, Bolivar, Harpers Ferry, Shepherdstown, and Shannondale.

 The district is located entirely within West Virginia's 2nd congressional district, and overlaps with the 59th, 60th, 61st, 62nd, 63rd, 64th, 65th, 66th, and 67th districts of the West Virginia House of Delegates.
 It borders the states of Maryland and Virginia.